 Cowden syndrome (CS) is part of the PTEN hamartoma tumor syndrome.
-Hamartomas are benign (noncancerous) tumor-like growths.
-Other clinical syndromes that are part of the PTEN hamartoma tumor syndrome are Bannayan-Riley-Ruvalcaba syndrome (diagnosed in children), Proteus syndrome, and Proteus-like syndrome.
-CS is characterized by a high risk of both benign (noncancerous) and cancerous tumors of the breast, thyroid, endometrium (uterus), colorectal, kidney, and skin (melanoma).
+Hamartomas are benign, meaning noncancerous, tumor-like growths.
+Other clinical syndromes that are part of the PTEN hamartoma tumor syndrome are Bannayan-Riley-Ruvalcaba syndrome (BRR; diagnosed in children), Proteus syndrome, and Proteus-like syndrome.
+CS is characterized by a high risk of both benign and cancerous tumors of the breast, thyroid, endometrium (uterus), colorectal, kidney, and skin (melanoma).

-Other key features of CS are skin changes (such as trichilemmomas [skin tags] and papillomatous papules) and macrocephaly (larger than average head size).
+Other key features of CS are skin changes, such as trichilemmomas (skin tags) and papillomatous papules, and macrocephaly, meaning larger than average head size.

 How is CS diagnosed?